01-edu/public/subjects/physics/README.md

 whats the acceleration of that object.
 Create a function called `getAcceleration` that given an object with the values of `{ f: 10, m: 5, Δv: 100, Δt: 50, t:1, d: 10 }`
 it must calculate the acceleration.
-If its not possible to calculate it you must return `impossible`
+If its not possible to calculate it you must return the string `impossible`

 ### Formulas